 In this course, the students will critically analyze the main concepts about management and the organizational environment.
 In addition, they will assess the impact of the different schools of management thought and their exponents on contemporary management.
-Furthermore, they will integrate the concepts and processes related to planning.
+Furthermore, they will integrate the concepts and processes related to planning, organization, management, and control into the essential functions of the manager.

 (Pre-requisite: BUMA 1000)